-Keep in mind that most rides are needed during Monday - Friday, primarily between 7 am and 7 pm.
+Keep in mind that most rides are needed during Monday through Friday, primarily between 7 a.m. and 7 p.m.
 Drivers should have regular availability at some point during that time frame (you choose your availability).

 If you own or have regular access to a safe, reliable vehicle, then you’re already on the road to volunteering.
-But you’ll also need:
+But you’ll also need to:

-- Valid driver’s license and adequate automobile insurance.
+- possess a valid driver’s license and adequate automobile insurance.

-- Pass background check and motor vehicle records checks.
+- pass a background check and motor vehicle records check.

-- Comfortable using technology with reliable internet access.
+- be comfortable using technology and have reliable internet access.

-- Appreciation and respect for diverse backgrounds, lifestyles and cultures of patients, caregivers, volunteers, and staff.
+- display respect for diverse backgrounds, lifestyles, and cultures of the patients, their caregivers, other volunteers, and staff.

 To learn more or sign up to volunteer, please visit www.cancer.org/drive or contact Jen Burdette at firstname.lastname@example.org.